-What is Gas Guzzler Tax?
+What is the Gas Guzzler Tax?

 The term “gas guzzler tax”, which was introduced under the provisions of Energy Tax Act 1978, is a federal excise tax applied only on the sale of new passenger vehicles that do not meet certain fuel economy standards (i.e. vehicles which have potential to consume more fuel than the standard requirement) and excludes trucks, SUVs and Minivans which are used for commercial purpose only.

 - The dictionary meaning of the word “guzzler” is a person who eats or drinks something greedily.
-Gas is a term used instead of numerous fuels across the world.
+Gas is a term used instead of various fuels across the world.
 Gas guzzler, thereby, means a car that consumes the fuel greedily.
 More consumption for a mile means low efficiency.

 - Gas guzzler is a tax on the sale of vehicles that have low fuel efficiency.
-It was introduced in the year 1978 by congress, with the main purpose of discouraging the purchase of fuel-inefficient cars.
+It was introduced in the year 1978 by congress, with the primary purpose of discouraging the purchase of fuel-inefficient cars.

-- The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid”.
+- The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid.”
 Now, fuel economy means the average number of miles an automobile travels on a gallon of gasoline or any other equivalent amount of other fuel, as determined by the Environmental Protection Agency (EPA).

 How Does it Work?

 - The levy of gas guzzler tax is determined based on two values calculated by the Environmental Protection Agency (EPA).
 It is computed as the car’s fuel economy based on 55% city driving estimate combined with the 45% highway driving cycles.